elixir-cldr/cldr/README.md

 `Cldr` can be installed from either [github](https://github.com/kipcole9/cldr) or from [hex](https://hex.pm/packages/ex_cldr).

-* If installed from github then all 541 locales are installed when the repo is cloned into your application deps.
+* If installed from github then all 571 locales are installed when the repo is cloned into your application deps.

-* If installed from hex then only the locales "en", "en-001" and "root" are installed.
+* If installed from hex then only the locales "en", "en-001" and "und" are installed.
 When you configure additional locales these will be downloaded during application compilation.

 ## Localizing Numbers